Safeguarding

 What We Do

-• Safeguarding is an agenda item at the weekly Nursing Management Team meeting
+- Safeguarding is a standard agenda item at the Board of Trustee meeting

-• Safeguarding is a standard agenda item at the Board of Trustee meeting
+- Safeguarding is an agenda item at the monthly Nursing Team meeting

-For further information please contact one of the designated safeguarding leads.
+For further information please contact one of the safeguarding team via safeguarding@jameshopkinstrust.org.uk.

 WE ENSURE OUR COMMITMENT TO OUR SAFEGUARDING RESPONSIBILITY BY UNDERTAKING A RANGE OF MEASURES

-• Safeguarding is discussed at meetings and one-to-ones at every level, from individual supervision to Senior Management Meetings, to Trustee meetings.
+- Safeguarding is discussed at meetings and one-to-ones at every level, from individual supervision to Trust Senior Management Team Meetings and Trustee meetings.

-• James Hopkins Trust have Designated Safeguarding Leads who take on the responsibility for promoting good practice, providing guidance for staff and volunteers as well as liaison with external professionals as required regarding any safeguarding issues
+- James Hopkins Trust has a Safeguarding Team who take on the responsibility for promoting good practice, providing guidance for staff and volunteers as well as liaison with external professionals as required regarding any safeguarding issues

 In line with the Children Act 2004 and Working Together to Safeguard Children , James Hopkins Trust works in partnership with other agencies such as local statutory and voluntary agencies to ensure continuity of care, encourage information sharing, and develop and sustain good working practices